jhajek/Linux-text-book-part-1/Appendix-D/Appendix-D.md

 ## Outcomes

-At the conclusion of this project your will...
+At the conclusion of this project your will have succesfully demonstrated the basic installation and system administration concepts talked about in this book.
+Congratualions.

 ### Description

 You are to create a client server application using a webserver and a database.
 The webserver will retrieve data from the database.
 The database will be pre-configured to allow only connections from the webserver.

 It is recommended to complete these steps manually first then taking note, write the events into a shell script for the automation process.
 You will use Packer.io to build two systems that have all the necessary code, configurations, and setup needed to deploy the entire webserver and database.

 ### Part 1 Using Ubuntu 18.04